Categories

 Chicken and Candy For Dinner

-Chicken and candy
+Chicken and Candy

 My beginning English student told me that he had eaten chicken and candy for dinner.